casdoor/casdoor-website/docs/how-to-connect/sdk.md

 :::info

 This part is actually your application's own business logic and not part of OIDC, OAuth or Casdoor.
-We just provide good practices as a lot of people don't know what to do for next step.
+We just provide good practices as a lot of people don't know what to do for the next step.

 :::

 In Casdoor, access token is usually identical as ID token.
 They are the same thing.
 So the access token contains all information for the logged-in user.

 The variable `claims` returned by `ParseJwtToken()` is defined as: